HStokbro/Commercetools-CustomUI/README.md

 ## What happens at startup
 - index.jsx - renders EntryPoint component
 - components/entry-point/entry-point.jsx
+  - sets up redux
+  - has a comments example for injecting custom reducers
   - sets up global error handling, which uses redux to handle showing ui notifications for errors
   - adds menu items to the Commercetools menu to enter this app
   - wraps app in ApplicationShell, which handles authentication, sets up apollo client and loads app inside Commercetools ui